shaox192/NeuralGuidance/README.md

 This is the code base for *Leveraging the Human Ventral Visual Stream to Improve Neural Network Robustness* (Shao, Z., Ma, L., Li, B., & Beck, D. M., 2024, in prep)

-See the abstract of our oral presentation [@VSS2024](https://www.visionsciences.org/talk-session/?id=164)
+:tada: See the abstract of our oral presentation [@VSS2024](https://www.visionsciences.org/talk-session/?id=164)

 [//]: # (### figure)